Sturnidae – Starlings, Mynas & Rhabdornis

 There is less sexual dimorphism in plumage however, with only 25 species showing such differences between the two sexes.
 The plumage of the starling is often brightly coloured due to iridescence; this colour is derived from the structure of the feathers, not from any pigment.
 Some species of Asian starling have crests or erectile feathers on the crest.
 Other ornamentation includes elongated tail feathers and brightly coloured bare areas on the face.
 These colours can be derived from pigments, or, as in the Bali Starling, structural colour, caused by light scattering off parallel collagen fibres.
 The irises of many species are red and yellow, although those of younger birds are much darker.

 The starlings are generally a highly social family.
 Most species associate in flocks of varying sizes throughout the year.
-A flock of starlings is called a murmuration.
 These flocks may include other species of starlings and sometimes species from other families.
-This sociality is particularly evident in their roosting behaviour; in the non-breeding season some roosts can number in the thousands of birds.
+This sociality is particularly evident in their roosting behaviour; in the non-breeding season some roosts can number in the hundreds of thousands of birds.

 Starlings imitate a variety of avian species and have a repertoire of about 15–20 distinct imitations.
 They also imitate a few sounds other than those of wild birds.
 The calls of abundant species, calls that are simple in frequency structure and show little amplitude modulation, are preferentially imitated.
 There are local dialects of mimicked sounds.
 Starlings have also been known to imitate other man-made environmental sounds, such as phone tones and cars.

-The diets of the starlings are usually dominated by fruits and insects.
+Their diets are usually dominated by fruit and insects.
 Many species are important dispersers of seeds in continents Asia and Africa, for example white sandalwood, Indian Banyan.
-In addition to trees they are also important dispersers of parasitic mistletoes.
+In addition to trees, they are also important dispersers of parasitic mistletoes.
 In South Africa, the Red-winged Starling is an important disperser of the introduced Acacia cyclops.
 Starlings have been observed feeding on fermenting over-ripe fruit, which led to the speculation that they might become intoxicated by the alcohol.
 Laboratory experiments on European starlings have found that they have disposal enzymes that allow them to break down alcohol very quickly.
 In addition to consuming fruits, many starlings will also consume nectar.
 The extent to which starlings are important pollinators is unknown, Starling of alpine East Africa, which pollinates giant lobelias.

 Metallic Starling Aplonis metallica